telerik/xaml-docs/controls/radnotifyicon/features/tooltip.md

 ![RadNotifyIcon with tooltip](images/radnotifyicon_tooltip.png)

+> In order for theming to be applied, you should use the __CustomTooltipContent__ property.

 ## CustomTooltipContent and CustomTooltipContentTemplate

 In order to customize the look of the tooltip, use the __CustomTooltipContent__ and __CustomTooltipContentTemplate__ properties.
 The DataContext inside the __CustomTooltipContentTemplate__ property will be whatever is set to the __CustomTooltipContent__.
 If any of these properties are set, the value of the __TooltipText__ property will be ignored.